d3netxer/virtual-mapgive-course/qgis-querying.md

 ##DB Manager

 If you have your data in a database such as PostGIS or SpatiaLite, you can also go to your 'Database' in your top menu and open 'DB Manager'.
-Select you database then open the SQL Window to enter queries.
+Select your database then open the SQL Window to enter queries.

 ![sql_query](https://cloud.githubusercontent.com/assets/2665840/10792843/53e954e2-7d86-11e5-9ec2-448762fb7d56.png)